Bug Bounty Program

 - Identify which vault is real vs decoy (defeating plausible deniability)

-- Access real vault when duress PIN is entered
+- Access real vault data when duress PIN is entered

 LifeSafe Emergency Wipe